Home

 Edelweiss

-We continue our journey over the Namika La Pass to the next homestay in Yogmal (3630 m).
-Here, we once again enjoy the luxury of a bathroom with a seated toilet and, apart from brief interruptions, a reliable electricity supply.
-In the evening, a longer rain shower passes through.
+We continue our drive over the Namika La to the next homestay in Yogmal (3630 m).
+Here we again have a bathroom with a sit-down toilet, and apart from brief interruptions, there is also electricity.
+In the evening, there is a longer rain shower.

 The car is coming from the parking, we join here